tplopez/station-idf/README.md

     --figformat=png
 ```

-where `/Users/tanialopez/USC00360821.csv` is the path to the [COOP station id USC00360821](https://www.ncdc.noaa.gov/homr/#ncdcstnid=20016672&tab=MSHR) hourly time series (previously obtained and cleaned from the National Oceanic and Atmospheric Administration National Centers for Environmental Information[here](https://www.ncei.noaa.gov/data/coop-hourly-precipitation/v2/)), `/Users/tanialopez/resultsIDF` is the location of a directory where to store all output, and `png` is the desired format of the figure with the IDF curves.
+where `/Users/tanialopez/USC00360821.csv` is the path to the [COOP station id USC00360821](https://www.ncdc.noaa.gov/homr/#ncdcstnid=20016672&tab=MSHR) hourly time series (previously obtained and cleaned from the National Oceanic and Atmospheric Administration National Centers for Environmental Information accessed [here](https://www.ncei.noaa.gov/data/coop-hourly-precipitation/v2/)), `/Users/tanialopez/resultsIDF` is the location of a directory where to store all output, and `png` is the desired format of the figure with the IDF curves.

 Other options are:

-- saveAMS, bool.
-Option to save AMS. *Default value: True*
+- `saveAMS` (bool): Option to save AMS. *Default value: True*
-- ftype, str.
-Approach to construct AMS, either 'sliding' or 'fixed'.
+- `ftype` (str): Approach to construct AMS, either `sliding` or `fixed`.
-- ci, bool.
-Option to compute confidence intervals.
+- `ci` (bool): Option to compute confidence intervals.
-- number_bootstarp, int.
-Number of bootstrap samples to generate. *Default value: True:
+- `number_bootstrap` (int): Number of bootstrap samples to generate. *Default value: True*
-- alpha, float.
-Confidence level, e.g. 0.9 *Default value: 0.9*
+- `alpha` (float): Confidence level, e.g. 0.9 *Default value: 0.9*

 Example output: